What is impaired fasting glucose (IFG)?

 Note: Morning fasting glucose for pregnant women should be 95 mg/dL (5.3 mmol/L) or lower.

-How to Improve Fasting Glucose Levels
+You Can Improve Fasting Glucose Levels

 There is no cure for type 2 (or type 1) diabetes, but pre-diabetes can often be completely reversed with proper medical intervention and changes in lifestyle.